World reacts as Gaza officials say 500 killed in Israeli strike on hospital

 At least 500 people have been killed in an Israeli air raid on al-Ahli Arab Hospital in Gaza, according to Palestinian authorities in the besieged territory.

-Several world leaders have condemned the attack.
+Many world leaders have condemned the attack.

 Keep readinglist of 3 items